SuryaPrakash-Saravanan/Prompt-Engineering-EXP.NO-3/README.md

 Internet Protocol

 RESULT:
 The experiment demonstrated that different prompting styles can guide AI to produce different types of responses such as definitions, comparisons, explanations, and fill-in-the-blank answers.
-Each prompt type helps structure AI responses effectively depending on the task.
+Each prompt type helps structure AI responses effectively depending on the task